lexibank/tlopo/out/vol3/chapter11.md

 Peekel apparently did not find B. edulis in New Ireland during his work, which predated the second World War.
 On the other hand, in Fiji it is the only edible Barringtonia species and grows wild in both open and dense forest (it is rarely cultivated there; [Jebb 1992](../references.md#source-Jebb1992)).
 It also grows in the wild and occurs in many varieties in the Solomons and Vanuatu, indicating a long cultivation history ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 112-113).
 These facts suggest that B. edulis may have been brought to the Bismarcks very recently.

-These considerations influence the interpretation and glossing of the reconstructions be- low.
-Only one POc term, &ast;pala(ŋ), can be convincingly reconstructed for edible Barringtonia, and it is a reasonable inference that it denot1;:d B. novae-hiberniae.
+These considerations influence the interpretation and glossing of the reconstructions below.
+Only one POc term, _&ast;pala(ŋ)_, can be convincingly reconstructed for edible Barringtonia, and it is a reasonable inference that it denoted B. novae-hiberniae.
 Peekel reports two varieties in New Ireland: the more desirable variety has fruit 'blackish-purple to wine-red ', the other pale green.
-In Patpatar, the red variety is called paua kubar, the green paua pala.[^11] It is thus possible that POc &ast;pala(ŋ) denoted the green variety.
+In Patpatar, the red variety is called _paua kubar_, the green _paua pala_.[^11] It is thus possible that POc _&ast;pala(ŋ)_ denoted the green variety.

-The final &ast;-(ŋ) is added on the basis of Kara falaŋ.
+The final _&ast;-(ŋ)_ is added on the basis of Kara _falaŋ_.
 However, the absence of a reflex in other Meso-Melanesian languages, where a final-consonant reflex is expected, makes its reconstruction doubtful.

 <table>
 <tr>